miguelsuredasuau/anlakdatawrapper/services/frontend/README.md

 npm test
 ```

-Or you can run the tests in a docker compose stack that starts its own database and api:
+Or you can run the tests in a docker compose environment that starts its own database and api:

 ```shell
 make test